harvardinformatics/informatics-website/docs/resources/Tutorials/add-to-whole-genome-alignment-cactus.md

     Cactus doesn't strictly require branch lengths on the input tree.
 In that case, it arbitrarily gives every branch a length of 1.
 If your input tree to cactus didn't have branch lengths or the output of `halStats --tree` shows only branch lengths of 1.0, then you don't need to specify the top-most branch length or the new branch length.
 These will automatically be set to 1.0.

 ### Reference sample

 In order to run the last step of the workflow that converts the HAL format to a readable MAF format (See [pipeline outputs](#pipeline-outputs) for more info), you will need to select one assembly as a reference assembly.
 The reference assembly's coordinate system will be used for projection to MAF format.
 You should indicate the reference assembly in the Snakemake config file (outlined below).
-For instance, if I wanted my reference sample in the above file to be **C**, I would put the string `C` in the `maf_reference:` line of the Snakemake config file.
+For instance, if I wanted my reference sample in the above tree to be the genome labeled **1** in the tree, I would put the string `1` in the `maf_reference:` line of the Snakemake config file.

 ### Preparing the Snakemake config file